tomdstanton/posii/README.md

 [6.1]: http://i.imgur.com/0o48UoR.png (github icon with padding)

 ### Introduction :open_book:
-* `posii` takes fasta sequences and a position/slice then returns the residues found there.
+* `posii` takes fasta and/or fastq sequences and a position/slice then returns the residues found there.
 * If a residue(s) is also given, `posii` will return the accessions of the sequences with the residue(s) at that position/slice.